Search Archive results –

 Chocolate, artisanal production

-An Amuzgo indigenous woman roasts cacao beans on a clay plate over fire in artisanal chocolate manufacture in Xochistlahuaca, Guerrero, Mexico, 5 November 2021.
+Freshly roasted cacao beans, with a stone pestle for cracking on the top, are seen deposited in a bowl in artisanal chocolate manufacture in Xochistlahuaca, Guerrero, Mexico, 5 November 2021.
 The craft of chocolate making in Mesoamerica, where the cacao tree is native, may be traced back to pre-Hispanic times.
 The form of how the Olmecs, the Mayas, and then the Aztecs used to process cacao beans and drink a cacao beverage has not changed significantly.
-In the rural areas of Southern Mexico, the indigenous communities still...more »
+In the rural areas of Southern Mexico,...more »

 Copyright > © Jan Sochor.
 All rights reserved.